flavius-popan/short-sheets/README.md

 A small glitch app for appending to a Google Sheet from iOS Shortcuts

+## Customized Changes

+The original `server.js` hardcoded `Sheet1` as the place to write data.
+I updated the code to get the current year and append to that sheet instead.
+Then I created 10 years worth of year-dated sheets in my main spreadsheet for data to automatically roll over (cheap partition).

 ## Getting Started

 - You will need to [create an app](https://console.developers.google.com/apis/dashboard) and enable the Google Sheets API.